United Teaching National SCITT

 About the course

-If you are shortlisted, you will be invited to attend the first stage of our assessment process, which will at one of our regional assessment centres.
+If you are shortlisted, you will be invited to attend the first stage of our assessment process, which will be a Skype interview including a teaching task to a panel of two members of the United Teaching team.

 - Gaining the degree qualification